 7. Avoid stress before bed

 This is a big one – encountering stressful situations before bed will not only make you toss and turn worrying about it, but will also reduce the quality of your sleep once you fall asleep.
 If at all possible, do not check your emails before bed, avoid talking to conflictive people, and don’t watch TV shows that cause anxiety (for me, these are crime series and news – you should determine the type for yourself).
 This tip includes exercising before bed as your heart rate will go up and you’ll likely find it harder to fall asleep.
 However, if you’re looking for some relaxation by moving your body, try these yoga poses before bed.

 8. Fix your bedroom up

 Ideally, your bedroom should only be used for sleep.
 You’ll find it a lot easier to follow your sleep routine if you have a separate place where you go to rest – however, it also makes sense to fix this place up a bit.
 Make sure that it’s always tidy so you don’t get too wound up about the mess in the evening.
 If should be just the right temperature, too, and dark enough to help you fall asleep quickly.
 Check out these essential oils to make your bedroom even cozier.

-9. bed snacks
+9. Bed snacks

 Eating a lot of fatty foods in the evening might cause you to wake up a lot at night.
 Replace the dinner leftovers before bed with some vegetable juice or a simple salad.
 They say that peanut butter and celery make the perfect before-bed snack.